pindjouf/cyber_summer_school_application/05 - Only riches can be stolen_1/README.md

 "Oh no, I got tricked into executing a malicious script Luckily I capture all traffic leaving my network.
 Can you find out what data was stolen?"

+## My answer

+Don't have the flag, but with how far I've gotten, I know that the code steals account credentials from the "Dunescape" game which is a fake Runescape for the purpose of the CTF I suppose.

 ## My approach

 I had some trouble with this one since I have beef with powershell and windows in general, I try to stay as far away from it as possible.